 It is a voluntary certification for meeting and convention planners.
 To qualify, candidates must have a minimum of 3 years of meeting management experience, recent employment in a meeting management job, and proof of continuing education credits.
 Those who qualify must then pass an exam that covers topics such as adult learning, financial management, facilities and services, logistics, and meeting programs.

-- Any job you can get that allows you to SEE and OBSERVE events: coat check, waiter/bartender for catering company, floral arrangement, restroom attendant at an event…etc.
+- Consider working part-time at local hotels, convention centers, universities, or corporations in roles related to large meetings and events organization.
+Get any job you can get that allows you to SEE and OBSERVE events: coat check, waiter/bartender for catering company, floral arrangement, restroom attendant at an event…etc.

 - Intern for an event planning company.

 - Create your own “lookbook” or Pinterest page: Gathering different looks, styles, decorations, food, styles so you can start developing ideas and your own style of what you want an event to look like.